 Sustainability central to RSM's mission

 “Sustainability at RSM is not just a story, it is a part of our business model,” RSM career development coach and event moderator Dorothy Grandia told audience members in her opening remarks.
 Dean Steef van de Velde echoed this sentiment in his welcome presentation.
-RSM’s new mission to be a force for positive change is already “embedded in the school's community and activities but will more prominently drive our agenda,” he said.
+RSM’s <link about-rsm>new mission to be a force for positive change is already “embedded in the school's community and activities but will more prominently drive our agenda,” he said.
 “Businesses want to solve grand challenges.
 It’s only logical that our mission should be to enhance management practices by being a force for positive change.”

 BMWi: future is electric, shared and autonomous